AndrewSpeed/rails-template/README.md

-# Rails Template
+# Rails API Template

-A base template to get started with Rails 5.
+A base template to get started with a Rails 5 API.
 Includes the following:
  - A rails web server and Postgres database container using docker-compose
  - A .ruby-version file for rvm
  - A .ruby-gemset file to namespace dependencies